Manuel Pellegrini: Manchester City

-On 18 January 2014, City surpassed 100 goals for the season, in all competitions, in just 34 games – the quickest century in the Premier League era, beating Chelsea's 2012–13 record by eight matches.
+Pellegrini won the Premier League Manager of the Month award for December 2013 and on 18 January 2014, City surpassed 100 goals for the season, in all competitions, in just 34 games – the quickest century in the Premier League era, beating Chelsea's 2012–13 record by eight matches.
 By the end of January 2014, they had scored 115 goals in all competitions – the most goals scored by any club in Europe.
-Maintaining such a scoring rate would see them surpass the 143 scored by Manchester United's "Busby Babes" in the 1957–58 season.
+Maintaining such a scoring rate would see them surpass the 143 scored by Manchester United's Busby Babes in the 1957–58 season.

-On 2 March 2014, Pellegrini's Manchester City defeated Sunderland 3–1 at Wembley Stadium in the 2014 Football League Cup Final, giving him his first major trophy in European football.
+On 2 March 2014, Pellegrini's Manchester City defeated Sunderland 3–1 at Wembley in the 2014 Football League Cup Final, giving him his first major trophy in European football.
 On 11 May, Manchester City became Premier League champions, after beating West Ham United 2–0, with goals from Samir Nasri and Vincent Kompany at the City of Manchester Stadium, making Pellegrini the first coach from outside of Europe to win the English league title.

 On 29 October 2014, City were defeated 2–0 by Newcastle United in the League Cup, thus failing to defend their title.
 On 24 January 2015, Pellegrini's men were knocked out of the FA Cup, after a 2–0 loss to Championship team Middlesbrough.

 Despite sharing the top spot in the Premier League on New Year's Day, Manchester City suffered a dip in form in the second half of the season and claimed just 18 points from a possible 36.
 City were also knocked out of the Champions League in the round of the last 16 for a successive season, following a 3–1 aggregate defeat to Barcelona.

 On 7 August 2015, Manchester City announced that Pellegrini had signed a one-year contract extension, which would keep him with the club until June 2016.
-Pellegrini commented, "I am proud to manage Manchester City FC and am therefore very pleased to have agreed to this contract.
+Pellegrini commented: "I am proud to manage Manchester City and am therefore very pleased to have agreed to this contract.